 Speaking at the event, King Felipe said, “We are here today to recognize the efforts of young people and entities working to improve the life of other peoples.”

-Felipe was greeted with a huge round of applaud after his encouraging speech.
+Felipe was greeted with a huge round of applause after his encouraging speech.

-Felipe and Letizia posed for a group photograph with the award winners in the garden of the center.
+Felipe and Letizia posed for a group photograph with the award winners in the garden of the centre.

 This year Queen Letizia chose to recycle one of her old looks for the annual awards.